patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

 **React**

-- Updated the default value of the `appendTo` prop, which may cause markup changes and require you to update selectors in tests.
+- Updated the default value of the `appendTo` property, which may cause markup changes and require you to update selectors in tests.
 This rule will raise a warning, but will not make any changes [(#8636)](https://github.com/patternfly/patternfly-react/pull/8636)

-- The `helperText` property of `DatePicker` now expects the <HelperText> component.
+- Updated the `helperText` property of `DatePicker` to expect the `HelperText` component.
 This rule will raise a warning, but will not make any code changes [(#8833)](https://github.com/patternfly/patternfly-react/pull/8833)

 ### Divider